Router Vulnerability Check

-The Router Vulnerability Check Tool is used to check the router setup and find open ports via UPnP and NAT-PMP which may lead to external access.
-The feature also gives the possibility to close the open ports you may find.
+The Router Vulnerability Check tool is used to check your router setup and find open ports via UPnP and NAT-PMP which may lead to external access.
+This feature also lets you close open ports you may find.

 For data to pass between the Internet and your network, the information must travel through virtual ‘holes’ in the router’s software, called ports.
-Ports not only allow the information to pass in and out of your network, but they also direct the information to the correct devices.
+Ports allow the information to pass in and out of your network, and direct the information to the correct devices.

-Think of your router as being like your house – a port is like your front door.
-The door sits shut unless you want someone to access your house.
-Like with a front door, a port is only opened if it is being used.
-But also like a door, if a port is weak or left open then you are leaving yourself vulnerable to intruders.
+Think of your router as a house.
+A port is like your front door.
+The door is closed unless you want someone to enter your house.
+Similarly, a port is only opened when it is used.
+Also like a door, if a port is weak or left open, intruders can enter.

-There are 65,535 ports on your router but no worries, they are not all permanently open.
+There are 65,535 ports on your router but they are not all permanently open.

 The Router Vulnerability Check is made up of two parts:

-- The Remote Scan Test performs a port scan on your public Internet address (the individual numerical address visible to the public when you are online) to see which ports are open to the external world: these are the open doors into your home, and you should make sure to have only the strictly necessary ones open.
+- The Remote Scan Test performs a port scan on your public Internet address (the individual numerical address visible to the public when you are online) to see which ports are open to the external world.
+Think of these ports as the open doors into your home; ensure only the strictly necessary ports are open.

 - The Internal Router Audit checks the router addresses, the NAT configuration and whether UPnP or NAT-PMP is activated.
-In the house metaphor, this would be the equivalent of checking the security measures placed inside the building in case an intruder did make it through the door.
+Think of this as checking the security measures placed inside your house in case an intruder entered through the door.

-Once the check is completed, you’ll be able to see:
+Once the check is completed, Fing will show you:

 - Details about your router